3DCP-TUe/DFC.data/README.md

 ## Explanation of the files

-[**docs**](docs): Contains detailed description of the database structure and various data sources.
-Importantly, it contains the predefined structure of the processed_data folder, which is critical to allow for automated data processing.
+[**docs**](docs): Contains a detailed description of the database structure and various data sources.
+Importantly, it contains the predefined structure of the _processed_data_ folder, which is critical to allow for automated data processing.

 [**src**](src):
 - [**src/analysis**](src/analysis): Contains files to perform analysis over a session and data record